 Yes, Bradley Cooper is nearly twice Jennifer Lawrence’s age.
 Yes, that’s Hollywood for you, and it’s gross.
-I wasn’t at all sure that I could stomach a romance between them, but I must admit that I loved this movie almost in spite of myself.
+I wasn’t at all sure that I could stomach a romance between them, but I loved this movie almost in spite of myself.
 Cooper plays Pat Solitano, freshly sprung from the mental hospital after a break down and longing to reunite with the wife whose cheating prompted his incarceration.
 He establishes a complicated plan to get his old life back; he’ll stay fit, he’ll read the syllabus of his wife’s high school English class, and he’ll help the widowed sister of his wife’s best friend enter a dance contest, on the theory that this act of selflessness will charm his wife back to his arms.
 Of course, nothing ever goes according to plan; Pat’s demons are triggered by the reading and by some dreadful 70s music.
 His father has his own idiosyncratic ideas about luck, a bookie business, and the Philadelphia Eagles games, and the brash young widow, Tiffany, has a complicated pattern of sexual misbehavior of her own.
 Throw in Pat’s best friend, his therapist, and the rest of his extended family, including a neighborhood teen who wants to interview the family for a school project on mental illness?
 Yeah, they’re all odd.
 But you like them.
 You wish them well.
 And man, do you laugh.

 As you may know, this movie was produced by Oscar juggernaut Harvey Weinstein.
 No knows how to conduct an Oscar campaign quite like him.
 The movie received 8 nominations, some of them surprises like that for director David O. Russell, and supporting actress Jacki Weaver, who plays Pat’s mom.
 Her inclusion (along with Cooper, Lawrence and DeNiro) make this the first movie since 1981′s Reds to grab nominations in all 4 acting categories.
 (That film won one acting race and the directing Oscar, but lost Best Picture to underdog Chariots of Fire – could the director/picture split be predictive of this year?)
 Weaver was nominated before for her feral, fearsome performance in 2010′s Animal Kingdom: when compared to her terrifying mob grandmother, this role is far more naturalistic and far less showy.
 Even if she weren’t up against Anne Hathaway, this kind of “average person” role rarely gets rewarded.
-Like everyone in the supporting actor category, two time winner Robert DeNiro has a shot for his first nominated role since 1991′s Cape Fear; DeNiro has been prolific in this decade, but often wastes his talent on shallow comic roles, and so fans might want to reward him for this return to more challenging territory.
+Like everyone in the supporting actor category, two time winner Robert DeNiro has a shot at winning for his first nominated role since 1991′s Cape Fear; DeNiro has been prolific in this decade, but often wastes his talent on shallow comic roles, and so fans might want to reward him for this return to more challenging territory.